 |Shortcut on user’s desktop: enable or disable||Delivery|

-Application changes may not take effect for current application users until they log off their sessions.
+Application changes might not take effect for current application users until they log off from their sessions.

 Configure application limits

 Configure application limits to help manage application use.
 For example, you can use application limits to manage the number of users accessing an application simultaneously.
-Similarly, application limits can be used to manage the number of simultaneous instances of resource-intensive applications, this can help maintain server performance and prevent deterioration in service.
+Similarly, application limits can be used to manage the number of simultaneous instances of resource-intensive applications.
+That limit can help maintain server performance and prevent deterioration in service.

-This feature limits the number of application launches that are brokered by the Controller (for example, from Citrix Workspace app and StoreFront), and not the number of running applications that could be launched by other methods.
+This feature limits the number of application launches that are brokered by the Controller (for example, from Citrix Workspace app and StoreFront), and not the number of running applications that can be launched by other methods.
 This means that application limits assist administrators when managing concurrent usage, but do not provide enforcement in all scenarios.
-For example, application limits cannot be applied when the Controller is in leased connection mode.
+For example, application limits cannot be applied when the Controller is in outage mode.

 By default, there is no limit on how many application instances can run at the same time.
-There are several application limit settings; you can configure any or all:
+There are several application limit settings.
+You can configure any or all of them.

 - The maximum number of concurrent instances of the application per machine (PowerShell only).